RajavJain/Spotify-Data-Analysis/README.md

 - The average price of an album is **$1**.
 - The most popular country for music purchases is the **United States**.

-Some of the analysis is mentioned above, and the rest can be seen through the [analysis.sql](analysis.sql) file.
+Some of the analysis is mentioned above, and the rest can be seen through the [Spotify_queries.sql](Spotify_queries.sql) file.

 ## Conclusion